carpentries-incubator/geospatial-python/_episodes/06-raster-reproject.md

 > Create 2 maps in a UTM projection of the [San Joaquin Experimental Range](https://www.neonscience.org/field-sites/field-sites-map/SJER) field site, using the`SJER_dtmCrop.tif` and `SJER_dsmCrop_WGS84.tif` files.
 Use `rioxarray` and `matplotlib.pyplot` (to add a title).
 Reproject the data as necessary to make sure each map is in the same UTM projection and save the reprojected file with the file name "data/NEON-DS-Airborne-Remote-Sensing/SJER/DSM/SJER_dsmCrop_WGS84.tif".
 >
 > > ## Answers
 > > If we read in these files with the argument `masked=True`, then the nodata values will be masked automatically and set to `numpy.nan`, or Not a Number.
 This can make plotting easier since only valid raster values will be shown.
 However, it's important to remember that `numpy.nan` values still take up space in our raster just like `nodata` values, and thus they still affect the shape of the raster.
-Rasters need to be the same shape for raster math to work in Python.
+Rasters need to be the same shape for raster math to work in python.
 In the next lesson, we will examine how to prepare rasters of different shapes for calculations.
 > > ```python
 terrain_HARV_SJER = rioxarray.open_rasterio("data/NEON-DS-Airborne-Remote-Sensing/SJER/DTM/SJER_dtmCrop.tif", masked=True)
 surface_HARV_SJER = rioxarray.open_rasterio("data/NEON-DS-Airborne-Remote-Sensing/SJER/DSM/SJER_dsmCrop_WGS84.tif", masked=True)